 - Tic disorder (tic disorder has been most commonly seen in males who had an onset of OCD in childhood)

-Disorders that occur more frequently in individuals with the Obsessive-compulsive disorder than in those without the disorder are as follows:
+Disorders that occur more frequently in individuals with the obsessive-compulsive disorder than in those without the disorder include:

 - Body dysmorphic disorder

-Obsessive-compulsive disorder is more common in people with certain other disorders as compared to the general population.
-These disorders are as follows:
+Obsessive-compulsive disorder is more common in people with certain other disorders, including:

 - Tourette’s disorder